el18053/Neural-Networks/README.md

 - The quality of the generated captions is measured using the **BLEU score**.
 - Various hyperparameters and techniques such as beam search can be tuned for better results.

-## Contributing

-Contributions are welcome!
-Please fork this repository, make your changes, and open a pull request.
-For significant changes, consider opening an issue first to discuss your ideas.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact

-For questions or feedback, please contact the course instructors or use the discussion forum available on the course platform.